 In industries with strict regulations, compliance metrics are essential to ensure that software meets the necessary standards and follows legal requirements.
 These metrics help verify that the software meets all necessary regulatory requirements, reducing the risk of legal issues and ensuring its proper operation within regulated environments.

-• Audit trail completeness: Makes sure every user action is logged and can be traced, which is important for security and following legal rules.
+• Audit trail completeness: Ensures that every user action is logged and traceable, which is crucial for security and compliance with legal regulations.

-• Regulatory compliance: Checks if the software follows industry rules and legal requirements.
+• Regulatory compliance: Ensures the software adheres to industry rules and legal requirements.

-The below image depicts some of the compliances that certain industries need to adhere to.
+The image below illustrates some of the key compliances that certain industries must adhere to.

 Image Reference: created by the author